 Where to stay in New York City

 We stayed at the 4* Novotel Times Square New York which has fabulous New York views of Times Square.
-You can sit in the bar, restaurant or outdoor terrace for breathtaking views of buzzing Times Square and the city lights.
-Food and service are both excellent.
+The bar, restaurant and outdoor terrace have breathtaking views of buzzing Times Square and the city lights, while the food and service are both excellent.